mojopy/fastype/README.md

 # fastype
 Terminal Base Typing Game
 ## Instructions
+You need to python installed on your pc.

 Install the required library if not already installed in your system specially for Windows pc

 `